Youtube HTML5 does not work in Firefox

 Internet industry leaders work together on establishing code standards to make writing websites easier.
 As long as websites use standard code and browsers support those standards, websites should work on any modern browser.
 HTML5 is the latest standard; and it includes support the video tag for embedding videos in webpages.
 (Before HTML5, there was no standard for video.)

 Firefox has had support for HTML video since Firefox 3.5.
-See Viewing HTML5 audio and video in Firefox.
+See HTML5 audio and video in Firefox.

 Why doesn't Youtube HTML5 support Firefox?